 The children's faces light up and the parents are very grateful.
 For some families, this is the only Christmas gifts they receive.

 Shirley Miller was the Community Chest benefit's counselor for almost three decades.
 During those years, Shirley became the most visible part of the Community Chest working with those who most needed assistance.
-Each year the Webster Community Chest awards two scholarships, one for each High School.
-These Seniors have performed significant community service.
+Each year the Webster Community Chest awards scholarships in Shirley's memory to Webster seniors.
+These seniors have performed significant community service.